 3. Bolstered Public Trust

 Once your reputation for CSR work is established, you can’t rest on your laurels.
-Many people intrinsically don’t trust corporations and think they’re “just in it for the money.”
+Many consumers intrinsically don’t trust corporations and think they’re “just in it for the money.”

 4. Improved Customer Loyalty